amazon-science/adaptive-abtester/README.md

 * Clone the repository.

-* Navigate to the project directory and install dependencies using Poetry with `poetry install`.
+* Navigate to the project directory and install dependencies using pip or Poetry.

 ## Usage